 Sitting involves a predominantly flexed posture, so doing exercises that promote the posterior chain would be helpful.
 These will depend on each person but a basic set of exercises may look like:

+I have another article you should check out on the 5 Exercises to Perform if You Sit All Day.
 Perform each of these for 10 reps.
 These should take 5 minutes to perform and will make a big impact on how you feel throughout the day.

 Remember going back to some of the past concepts above, the body adapts to the stress applied.
 To combat this perfectly, a detailed exercise program that is designed specifically for you and comprehensively includes a focus on total body and core control is ideal.